Kal Hamara Hai: Reception

-According to a report by Filmindia, Kal Hamara Hai opened to thronged houses and attracted "appreciative crowds" since its theatrical release on April 24, 1959.
-However, the enthusiasm among audience faded away after a few weeks.
-Nevertheless, the soundtrack was very well received.
+According to a report by Filmindia, Kal Hamara Hai opened to thronged houses and attracted "appreciative crowds" since its theatrical release on 24 April 1959.
+The soundtrack was well received.

+In a review published on 3 May 1959, The Times of India dismissed the film as "inconsequential".

+K. B. Goel of Thought disliked Kal Hamara Hai for its familiar tricks and story, but singled out Madhubala for her performance:

+"To suit the talents of Madhubala, the story writer and director, Mr. S. K. Prabhakar, tailors for her the dual role of two sisters – one peaceful, the other seductive ...
+As the peaceful, homely elder sister, Madhubala is beautiful.
+In the other role she gives to the love scenes a sensuality rare in Indian films.
+In either role she is a big situation by herself."

-Among the reviewers, Manjeet Singh of Thought disliked Kal Hamara Hai for its familiar tricks and story, but singled out Madhubala for her performance.
-Most of the reviews were mixed; Khatija Akbar said in 1997 that "Kal Hamara Hai remained lacklustre, in spite of Madhubala's heroic efforts to save the movie.
+Khatija Akbar said in 1997 that "Kal Hamara Hai remained lacklustre, in spite of Madhubala's heroic efforts to save the movie.
 Playing twins, she turned in a polished performance, particularly in the role of the misguided "other" sister."

-On the contrary, Amarnath's daughter wrote: "Though Kal Hamara Hai did not do very well at the box-office, it is on the top of my list as one of my most favourite movies produced by my father.
+On the contrary, K. Amarnath's daughter wrote: "Though Kal Hamara Hai did not do very well at the box-office, it is on the top of my list as one of my most favourite movies produced by my father.
 In my opinion, it was made before its time.
 It is a very thought-provoking socially conscious movie."